flueke/mvme/doc/sphinx/source/mvlc_trigger_io.rst

   succesfully establish the connection.

 * In the VME Config tree right click the ``Events`` node and choose ``Add Event``.
-Select ``MVLC Trigger I/O`` as the condition and accept the dialog.
+Select ``Periodic`` as the condition and accept the dialog.

-..
-TODO: explain why the vme addresses have to be adjusted in the multicast scripts.
+  .. autofigure:: mvlc_examples/01-sysclk-readout/add_vme_event.png

+  Creating the VME readout event

+* Right-click the newly created event and select ``Add Module``.
+Use the type drop-down and select ``MVLC Timestamp/Counter``.
+Accept the dialog to create a module which will read out Counter0 of Trigger I/O module.

+  .. autofigure:: mvlc_examples/01-sysclk-readout/vme_tree.png

+    VME Config Tree after creating the event and adding the mvlc timestamp module

-* Locate the ``Multicast DAQ Start/Stop`` node under the newly created event.
-  Edit the ``DAQ Start`` script replacing the address prefix ``0xbb00`` with ``0xffff``.
+* Locate the ``Multicast DAQ Start/Stop`` node under the newly created event and double-click the ``DAQ Start`` script it to open an editor window.

-  The script should look like this:
+  Add the following line to the script.

   ::
-      writeabs a32 d16 0xffff603a      0   # stop acq
-      writeabs a32 d16 0xffff6090      3   # reset CTRA and CTRB
-      writeabs a32 d16 0xffff603c      1   # FIFO reset
-      writeabs a32 d16 0xffff603a      1   # start acq
-      writeabs a32 d16 0xffff6034      1   # readout reset
+      writeabs a32 d16 0xffff6090 1 # reset counters

-  Now do the same for the ``DAQ Stop`` script.

-  Usually these two scripts use the broadcast address ``0xbb00`` which by default is setup for all mesytec modules when newly adding them.
-This means as long as a module is present and setup correctly by the mvme scripts the writes will succeed.
-In our case with no module present there won't be any acknowledge on the VME bus as a response to the write commands. mvme thus assumes that a module is missing or incorrectly configured and refuses to start a DAQ run.
-By editing the addresses we target the internal VME interface of the MVLC and the writes will succeed.
+  This will make sure the counters are reset when starting a DAQ run.

 * Double-click the ``MVLC Trigger/IO`` object in the VME Config tree to open the graphical editor.